rfjakob/gocryptfs/Documentation/MANPAGE.md

 :	Send USR1 to the specified process after successful mount.
 This is used internally for daemonization.

+**-o**
+: Pass additonal mount options to the kernel (comma-separated list).
+FUSE filesystems are mounted with "nodev,nosuid" by default.
+If gocryptfs runs as root, you can enable device files by passing the opposite mount option, "dev", and if you want to enable suid-binaries, pass "suid".
+"ro" (equivalent to passing the "-ro" option) and "noexec" may also be interesting.
+For a complete liste see the section `FILESYSTEM-INDEPENDENT MOUNT OPTIONS` in mount(8).

 **-openssl bool**
 :	Use OpenSSL instead of built-in Go crypto (default "auto").
 Using built-in crypto is 4x slower unless your CPU has AES instructions and